 When they did, the price of gold plummeted to under $300 an ounce.
 Since central banks continue to hold close to 1 billion ounces of gold in reserve, future sales can’t be ruled out.

 However, it does need to be stated that in recent years the central banks of Russia, China, India, Turkey and other countries have been increasing their reserves.

 The low interest rate/rising stock market environment may continue a few more years.

 If it does, you probably won’t see much return on your metals position.

 An interest rate spike.

-The interest rate spike of the early 1980s put a lid on the 1970s boom in precious metals prices.
+The interest rate spike of the early 1980s put a lid on the 1970s boom in precious metals prices and the gold market in particular.
 Should the same situation play out again – even during a time of economic and financial turmoil – it could have the same effect.